gabekanegae/synacor-challenge/writeup.md

 <p align="center"><img src="writeup-images/23.png"></p>

-Just as a side note, the code actually uses $0 as the first argument ("m") as well as to return the computed value, and $1 as the second argument ("n").
+As a side note, the code actually uses $0 as the first argument ("m") as well as to return the computed value, and $1 as the second argument ("n").
 The stack is used once simply to store the value of $0 and restore it after a recursion is called.

-Then, I fell back to the good old C language, which should give me way better performance than Python.
-My first thought to optimize the recursion was to implement a memoization technique, storing a table of previous values, independent to each k tried.
+Then, I fell back to the good old C language, which would give me way better performance than Python.
+My first thought on optimizing the recursion was to implement a memoization technique, storing a table of previous values, independent to each k tried.
 Alongside that, I had to keep in mind that all math was modulo 32768, as well as the property from the Ackermann function that all subsequent function calls have an equal or smaller "m", so I wouldn't need a 32768x32768 memoization matrix (that would be over a billion values!).

 <p align="center"><img src="writeup-images/24.png"></p>